 For this child I prayed; and the Lord hath given me my petition which I asked of him: Therefore also I have lent him to the Lord; as long as he liveth he shall be lent to the Lord.

 (For the complete story of Hannah, see 1 Samuel 1-2).

 Two of the most poignant prayers in the Bible were prayed by Hannah.
-Hannah lived in the day when the judges ruled in Israel, a time when everyone did as they saw fit.
-The nation had fallen away from God and was in need of righteous leadership.
-Little did Hannah know she would play a role in helping to restore the nation of Israel a righteous leader, her son Samuel.
+Hannah lived in the day when the judges ruled in Israel.
+The nation had fallen away from God and needed righteous leadership.
+Hannah was persistent in prayer and followed through on her promises.
+She gave the nation of Israel a righteous leader, her son Samuel.

 Father, thank you for the touching story of Hannah and its many truths.
 In Jesus’ name I pray.
 Amen.